cmilr/contributing-to-swift-corelibs-foundation/README.md

 * Open **Foundation.xcworkspace**.
 * Build the **SwiftFoundation** target (this builds CoreFoundation and Foundation.)
 * Run the **TestFoundation** target (this builds CoreFoundation, Foundation, XCTest, and TestFoundation, then runs the tests.)
+* Don't be afraid to comment out any tests that cause errors.

+That's it!

+---
+## Aliases
+Below are some bash aliases I fund useful:
 ```sh
 alias cdswift="cd /Users/cmilr/Dev/Repos/swift-source/swift"
 alias selectxcode="sudo xcode-select -switch /Applications/Xcode.app/Contents/Developer"